Donald Tusk Expected To Back Theresa May’s Bid To Strengthen The EU’s Position On Russia

 The same official also noted that Austria’s foreign minister, Karin Kneissl, whose appointment was championed by the far-right FPO party, also questioned whether attribution had been clearly established.
 The FPO has a partnership agreement with Vladimir Putin’s United Russia party.

 The European diplomat and a second source separately described Kotzias as an “interesting” character.
-According to a report in the Financial Times, the Germany educated minister once co-authored a propaganda book with an agent of the Stasi, the intelligence agency in former East Germany.
+According to a report in the Financial Times, the Germany-educated minister once co-authored a propaganda book with an agent of the Stasi, the intelligence agency in former East Germany.

 Greek diplomats have denied that they blocked attempts to strengthen the language adopted.

-Meanwhile, other governments, including Hungary, are happy with the latest version of the text – and pushing them further could prove a step to far.
+Meanwhile, other governments, including Hungary, are happy with the latest version of the text – and pushing them further could prove a step too far.

 “Finding a statement that is agreeable to all 28 will not be easy,” the European diplomat said.

-Still, the same diplomat added that if Tusk was to propose a stronger text, it might be agreed upon because Greek prime minister Alexis Tsipras and Austrian conservative chancellor Sebastian Kurz could take a different view from their respective ministers.
+Still, the same diplomat added that if Tusk were to propose a stronger text, it might be agreed upon because Greek prime minister Alexis Tsipras and Austrian conservative chancellor Sebastian Kurz could take a different view from their respective ministers.

 However, any attempt by Tusk to sway the debate in May’s favour could prove tricky because the role of the president of the European Council is to navigate between different governments’ views.